Does Perimenopause Cause Anxiety?

 How Fluctuating Hormones Affect the Stress Response

 Hormones play a direct role in how the brain processes stress.
-In simple terms, estrogen can enhance synthesis of serotonin (a natural mood booster) and dopamine (in simple terms, our pleasure neurotransmitter).
-When we’re happy and can easily derive pleasure from activities, we’re generally less stressed.
-But when estrogen is low, we may notice fluctuations in mood and ability to feel pleasure, which makes us more sensitive to our stress response.
+In simple terms, estrogen can enhance synthesis of serotonin (a natural mood booster) and dopamine (our pleasure neurotransmitter, among other functions).
+When we’re happy and can easily derive pleasure from our activities, we’re generally less stressed.
+But when estrogen is low, we may notice fluctuations in our mood and ability to feel pleasure, which makes us more sensitive to stressors.

 Progesterone can enhance GABA transmission and induce feelings of calm, also sleepiness.
-When progesterone levels are higher, we tend to sleep better.
+When progesterone levels are higher, we tend to feel calmer.
+And we tend to sleep better.
 And when we sleep better, we’re less anxious or irritable.
+Add together low progesterone levels and poor sleep, and you’re more likely to feel anxious the next day.

 During perimenopause, inconsistent and fluctuating hormone levels coupled with the stress of every day life (any combination of attending to your self-care while maintaining a household, romantic relationship, raising children, working full time, climbing the corporate ladder, oh and trying to have a social life) can overstimulate the nervous system, making the body feel “on edge” even without an obvious trigger.
 This is a biological stress response—not a personal failure.
 What you need is a little self-compassion and coping strategies, not self-judgment or criticism.